-If you are a “people person” interested in empowering people of all ages who suffer some degree of disability (e.g. congenital, emotional, post-traumatic, or post-surgical), occupational therapy might be a good fit for you.
+If you are a “people person” interested in empowering people of all ages who find daily tasks challenging due to a physical, developmental, or mental condition, occupational therapy might be a good fit for you.

 As a professional in this applied science, you will teach people skills to enable them to perform the tasks of everyday living.
 The skills you teach may be as simple as eating or getting dressed, or more complex, like learning to drive a hand operated car, operating a computer with modified control switches, or developing new job skills.
-Occupational therapists work in clinical practice, administration, education, research, or in private practice.
+Occupational therapists work in a variety of settings including hospitals, private clinics, and schools.

-To work as an occupational therapist you will need to meet the following requirements:
+To work as an occupational therapist you will need to meet the following professional requirements:

 Biology 141, 205, and 206

 Psychology 151, 201, and 212

 Sociology 151 and 153

 Recreation 324 or Kinesiology 215

 Foreign language, through the second year college competency

 History 151 or 152